MarlAndre/CoffeeMachinePython/README.md

 User can order coffee drinks by inserting coins (quarter, nickel, dime and penny).

-Type 'report' to check how muche resources are left.
+Type 'report' to check how much resources are left.

 Type 'off' to turn off the machine.